drsoundz/alx-pre_course/README.md

-My first readme with alx
+This is my first readme with alx